Blog > Adaptability

 Identifying Your Transferable Skills

 Everyone has transferable skills, but not everyone knows how to identify them.
-Here are some steps to help you:
+Here are steps that may help:

-1. Analyze your experiences: Look back at your previous jobs, volunteer experiences, educational background, and even personal hobbies.
-What common skills were needed in these roles?
+1. Analyze your experiences: Reflect on your previous jobs, volunteer work, educational background, or even personal interests.
+What were some of the common skills required in these roles?

-2. Seek feedback: Ask colleagues, mentors, or teachers about what skills they see in you.
+2. Seek feedback: Ask colleagues at work or mentors/teachers about what they see in you regarding your skill set.

-3. Use skill lists: There are many resources online that provide lists of transferable skills.
-These can help you identify skills you might not have thought of.
+3. Use skill lists: Many online resources provide lists of transferable skills, which could help identify ones that might have been missed before.

 Communicating Your Transferable Skills

-Once you've identified your skills, it's time to communicate them effectively.
+Once you have identified your skills, it is essential to know how to communicate them effectively.

-2. In job interviews: Prepare stories that showcase your skills.
-The STAR method (Situation, Task, Action, Result) can be a useful framework for telling these stories.
+2. In job interviews: Prepare stories that portray your abilities.
+The STAR approach – Situation, Task, Action, and Result – may be useful in organising such narratives.

 Applying Transferable Skills in Your Job Search